 \section{Conclusion and Limitation}

-We introduce a comprehensive benchmark on physically grounded inference property \textit{conservation}, the principle that physical quantities remain invariant under transformations despite appearance changes.
-We show that current VLMs consistently fail to maintain transformation-invariant representations of physical properties across dynamic scenes.
-These failures indicate fundamental deficits in systematic physical reasoning, posing risks for tasks such as embodied AI.
+We introduce a cognitively grounded benchmark evaluating \textit{conservation}---the principle that physical quantities remain invariant under transformations despite appearance changes.
+Current VLMs consistently fail to maintain transformation-invariant representations across dynamic scenes, indicating fundamental deficits in systematic physical reasoning that pose risks for embodied AI deployment.
 Our benchmark provides an enduring diagnostic test for transformation reasoning as the field advances.